FOREX-Yen rises broadly as volatile stocks make investors edgy

 "The risk-off (sentiment) we see is mainly due to markets being unsure about the monetary policy of the future ... this is good reason to be cautious of risky assets and to look into safe havens like the yen," Leuchtmann said.

-The current bout of market turbulence started when investors began worrying that the Federal Reserve will start scaling back its stimulus program this year.
+The current bout of market turbulence started when investors began worrying that the Federal Reserve will start scaling back its stimulus programme this year.

 The Fed next meets on June 18-19, and investors expect more clarity from chairman Ben Bernanke.
 Some expect him to assure investors the Fed will keep policy accommodative and that it is in no hurry to tighten policy, just yet.